wp-plugins/spam-hammer/readme.txt

 [Install It Now](http://www.wpspamhammer.com/install) or ["Do It For Me"](http://www.wpspamhammer.com/do-it-for-me)

 Spam Hammer is an aggressive anti-spam service for WordPress that repels Spammers from your website's comment and registration forms.

+It works by intercepting spam long before it reaches you, without interrupting real traffic.
+No moderation, no captchas.

 It can be customized to protect all parts of your website, including other plugins, at your request.
 See what others say.